OrtizLin/AQI-Monitoring/README.md

 After that , you can register observatory nearby .

-Send your location to server and we will find out which observatory is closest.
+Send your location to server and we will find out which observatory is nearest.

 ![螢幕快照 2018-04-12 下午4.04.38](https://i.imgur.com/q7Jq9WK.png)